tomkerkhove/k8s-event-grid-bridge/README.md

 The bridge is not in charge of acquiring the events from Kubernetes, but you can use tools such as [Opsgenie's Kubernetes Event Exporter](https://github.com/opsgenie/kubernetes-event-exporter) and forward them to the bridge.

+---

+:loudspeaker: **Tom is looking for co-maintainers to help evolve Kubernetes Event Grid Bridge.**

+---

 # Documentation

 Learn more about Kubernetes Event Grid Bridge on [docs.k8s-event-grid-bridge.io](https://docs.k8s-event-grid-bridge.io/) such as :